ckLibra/ckLibra.github.io/_pages/about.md

 I am interested in Neural Rendering, Depth Estimation and Image-based 3D Reconstruction.

+I am a active member of [AnySyn3D](https://anysyn3d.github.io/), a research interest group that conducts various topics about the 3D.
+We could host multiple remote/onsite internships, with topics i) Neural Rendering, ii) 3DV for Robotics, iii) Autonomous Driving.
+If you are interested in working with us, feel free to drop me an email.

 Experience
 ======
 2022.12 - 2023.11, DJI Technology, Research Intern